ArduPilot/ardupilot_wiki/common/source/docs/common-terrain-following.rst

 Note that the amount of terrain data kept in memory is directly related to the grid spacing.
 If you decrease the ``TERRAIN_SPACING`` by a factor of 2 then the amount of terrain area kept in memory is reduced by a factor of 4.
-It is recommended that you use a ``TERRAIN_SPACING`` of at least 30 meters to prevent the aircraft running off the side of a grid in flight and not having data available.
+It is recommended that you use a ``TERRAIN_SPACING`` of 100 meters to prevent the aircraft running off the side of a grid in flight and not having data available.

 If the ground station does not have terrain data available at the resolution requested by the aircraft then the ground station will interpolate as necessary to provide the requested grid size.
+Currently, MAVPRoxy and Mission Planner can only provide data down to 100m spacing.

 Terrain Accuracy
 ================